Birinder1469/BirinderSingh_Blog/_posts/2019-04-20-Webscraping_GOT.md

-Follow the URL of each episode wikipedia page and extracting the running time for each episode.
+<span style="color:black; font-family: Tahoma;font-size:1.1em;">Follow the URL of each episode wikipedia page and extracting the running time for each episode.</span>

 ```python
 duration_list=[]

 for url_link in GameOfThrones.url: